athena-xiourouppa/stats-consulting/README.md

 # Plot adjustment on 3/4/2023 (`2023-04-03-plot-adjustment`)
-* `ge_tnr.tiff` - Figure of gene comparison plot for cell types using different treatments with Times New Roman font, in `.tiff` format.
+* `ge_tnr.tiff` - Figure of gene comparison plot for cell types using different treatments with Times New Roman font, in `.tiff` format. (not included due to large file size)

 ## Raw Data (`raw-data`)
 # Raw gene expression data (`modified-WTF-IISfD-data.xlsx`)